STDs in the Philippines

 7. SUMMARY

-By fostering an environment of openness and support, the Philippines can make substantial strides in managing and eventually reducing the burden of STDs.
+The Philippines can make substantial strides in managing STDs by fostering an environment of openness and support.
+This approach can eventually reduce the burden of STDs.
 Individuals, communities, and the government must work together to achieve this goal.

 Sources

-• Department of Health.
+- Department of Health.
 Stat of the Month.
 Retrieved from DOH.
-When in Manila.
+Retrieved from When in Manila.